-If a food service establishment has been exposed to employees or customers with symptoms of a norovirus, it is important to thoroughly clean and disinfect the establishment.
+If the child care facility has been exposed to and has symptoms of a Norovirus, it is important to thoroughly clean and disinfect your living environment.

 Preparation is important.
 Be sure to use disposable gloves, a mask, a form of eye protection and protective clothing while thoroughly cleaning.